The real question is “what needs to be fixed before acceleration starts?”

 A strong workflow assigns clear roles:

-AI is most useful when it accelerates the parts of the workflow that don’t require credibility: outlining variations, summarizing internal notes, drafting first passes under constraints, and generating checklists for review.
+AI is most useful when it accelerates the parts of the workflow that don’t require credibility: outlining variations, summarizing source material, drafting first passes under constraints, and generating checklists for review.

 In a human-led AI SEO workflow, the brief is the control layer.
 The brief should include: